phil-harmoniq/ConsoleColors/README.md

 ## Usage

 Several color properties are available in the Clr class.
-Simply use string interpolation whil calling `Clr.Write()` or `Clr.WriteLine()` to print with colors!
+Simply use string interpolation while calling `Clr.Write()` or `Clr.WriteLine()` to print with colors!

 ```C#
 Clr.WriteLine($"Hey! {Clr.Cyan}This is pretty {Clr.Bold}cool!{Clr.Reset");